-Table 1.
-Preliminary Screening and Warranting Criteria for TCD in Ras Al Khaimah
+Table 1: Preliminary Screening and Warranting Criteria for TCDs in Ras Al Khaimah

-Table 1.
-Preliffilma ry Screening and Warranting Cri Road Characteristic Requirements / Considerations Remarks A) Preliminary Screening 1.
-Longitudinal The longitudinal grade of road sections must be less than or equal to 8%.
+Road Characteristic Requirements / Considerations Remarks A) Preliminary Scree ening 1.
+Longitudinal Grade The longitudinal grade of road sections must be less than or equal to 8%.
 Traffic calming devices are not appropriate along steep grades.
 2. Observed Operating Speeds Observed 85th percentile speed of traffic along the section must be below the 'minimum threshold speed' (defined as 10 km/h above the posted speed limit).
 This defines whether there is a speeding issue on site or not.
 3. Segment Length Length of road segment in question measured between two controlled intersections should exceed 100m.
 The presence of an intersection control spaced within 100m will require traffic to slow down, and so TCDs are redundant in such circumstances.
 B) Warranting 1.
 Pavement Presence The road is either paved or unpaved.
 TCD options would be severely limited if the road is unpaved.
 The practitioner should consider the potential of future paving of the area before applying a TCD.
 2. Road Classification Road classification must be taken into account when choosing the appropriate TCD.
-3. Posted Speed (km/h) Posted speed limits are one of the main considerations when choosing the appropriate TCD.1 This guidance generally considers two posted speed limits: 40 & 60 km/h.
+3. Posted Speed (km/h) Posted speed limits are one of the main considerations when choosing the appropriate TCD.
+1 This guidance generally considers two posted speed limits: 40 & 60 km/h.
 Roads with higher posted speeds in general have higher hierarchy classification, which in turn limits the number of available options in accordance to point number 2.
-4. Annual Daily Traffic As with road classifications & posted speeds, the selection of TCDs should consider traffic volumes.
-This guidance considers 3 traffic volumes categories: ADT ≤ 1500, ADT between 1500 and 3000, and ADT ≥ 3000.
-It is appropriate to consider the range of suitable TCD measures for residential roads with volumes exceeding 3,000 vpd.
+4. Average Daily Traffic As with road classifications & posted speeds, the selection of TCDs should consider traffic volumes.
 The potential for buses and emergency response vehicles to use these roads suggests the need to provide speed management while not adversely impacting road capacity or operations.
-5. Curbing Presence Whether or not curbing is available along the road is considered in the choice of TCDs.
-Some TCDs depend on having curbs in place, while others do not 6.
-Sight Distance (m) Whether the sight distance is greater than or less than 90m is considered in the choice of TCDs.
-7. Lane Width (m) The choice of TCDs should take into account the lane width.
-Curb extensions, lane narrowing, and serpentine solutions are not suitable for lanes less than or equal to 3.0m.

-1 Subject to the introduction of regulations of unposted speed limits in Ras Al Khaimah,residential local roads are generally designed according to a posted speed of 40 kph, collectors 60 kph, and arterials 60 kph and above.
+1 Subject to the introduction of regulations of unposted speed limits in Ras Al Khaimah, residential local roads are generally designed according to a posted speed of 40 kph, collectors 60 kph, and arterials 60 kph and above.